Take a look here.

 Last, choose your preferred interval between posts if multiple posts are found during the same feed check:

-This is where you set how many minutes between posts you prefer if 2 or more posts come into the queue at once.
+This is where you set how many minutes between posts you prefer if two or more posts come into the queue at once.

 Note: This is NOT how often OneUp will check for new posts.
 OneUp checks feeds for new posts once every 20 minutes.

 For example, if you choose Queue up all posts now (up to the max) and it schedules the 10 most recent posts from your RSS feed, then this is the number of minutes between each of those 10 posts.